 2. Fetch Rewards does all the work for you.

-Link your Amazon account and earn points for Amazon purchases too!
-Fetch currently gives 25 bonus points for ANY receipt.
+You earn points by either taking a photo of your receipt or linking your online shopping emails to the app.
+You can also earn bonus points for brand-specific products.
+Link your Amazon account and earn points for Amazon purchases, too.
+Fetch currently gives 25 bonus points for ANY receipt you upload.
 And when I say any receipt, this can even be your Chick-fil-A receipt!

 3. Cash out right away with the Coupons.com app.